Auckland, New Zealand

 When we asked people about industries and career opportunities in Auckland, they reponded:

 "Foreigners often have jobs in Auckland in a variety of industries, such as hospitality, retail, construction, IT, and healthcare.
 Many foreigners also work in the tourism industry, providing services such as tour guiding, hotel management, and restaurant work.
-Additionally, there are many opportunities for foreigners to work in the education sector, teaching English as a second language or providing tutoring services," wrote one member in Auckland.
+Additionally, there are many opportunities for foreigners to work in the education sector, teaching English as a second language or providing tutoring services," wrote a member in Auckland.

 What is life like in Auckland?